spring-projects-experimental/spring-boot-thin-launcher/README.md

 ## Deploying to Cloud Foundry (or Heroku)

 An app with the thin launcher doesn't match the requirements for Cloud Foundry to run it automatically successfully.
-It detects the main method just fine, but then fails because there is no identifiable "lilb" directory.
+It detects the main method just fine, but then fails because there is no identifiable "lib" directory.
 You can work around that by adding a "lib" directory to your jar.

 Or you can use a custom buildpack: